All planning checklists

 Discuss potential activity interests with the bride

-If the bride loves the outdoors, consider horse riding across Studland Heath with Studland Stables, or a guided walk along the South West Coast Path.
+If she loves the outdoors, try horse riding at Studland Stables or a South West Coast Path walk.

 Easy·Medium impact